1Krypt0/old-website/content/posts/navy-seal-training-2.md

 ---
-title: "Navy Seal Training 2"
+title: "How I Trained to Look Like a Navy Seal - Week 2"
 date: 2022-02-07T18:57:12Z
 draft: false
 images: